-Yamuna means many things to Indians especially to people who live closer to it.
+Yamuna means many things to Indians.
+Especially to people who live closer to it.
 There are concerns about it being reduced to a dirty stream, which no longer looks like the river of our imagination.
-Yamuna being the subject of the book makes you reach out for this book and you want to know more about this river.
+The Yamuna being the subject of the book makes you reach out for this book In search of Yamuna.
+And you want to know more about this river.

-Having written by a very young author and someone who works for an environmental organization the book carries it own biases.
-The author’s mind is trained on development vs environment debate and some words like neo-liberalism seem to have caught her fancy.
+Having written by a very young author and someone who works for an environmental organization the book carries its own biases.
+The author’s mind is trained in development vs environment debate.
+And some words like neo-liberalism seem to have caught her fancy.
 The book is based on half-baked research where the purpose of the research is not even clear.
-While she condemns all development blindly and wants no flyovers, no big buildings, no industry, no Delhi metro she is very proud of her father’s chauffer driven car and is probably ignorant of the fact that the money she has liberally been brought up on came from a business that her father either owned or worked for.
+While she condemns all development blindly and wants no flyovers, no big buildings, no industry, no Delhi metro she is very proud of her father’s chauffeur driven car.
+And is probably ignorant of the fact that the money she has liberally been brought up on came from a business that her father either owned or worked for.

-She has asked a few questions repeatedly through the book, the questions that you usually hear from the environmentalist and are valid questions that the policy makers and government needs to critically look at and provide answers to.
-But I have a question for the people who ask questions – can you provide the alternate solution with your questions?
-For example it is very easy to say use no plastic (to others, specially the poor people), but can you first give them an equally viable alternative and then ask them to change.
+She has asked a few questions repeatedly through the book.
+The questions that you usually hear from the environmentalist and are valid questions that the policymakers and government need to critically look at and provide answers to.
+But I have a question for the people who ask questions.
+Can you provide the alternate solution with your questions?
+For example, it is very easy to say use no plastic (to others, especially the poor people).
+But can you first give them an equally viable alternative?
+And then ask them to change.
 It is very easy for us to drive around in Chauffer driven cars and raise our fingers at public infrastructure like Delhi Metro.
-When you question the whole establishment, I want to know your credentials, what have you done to gain the legitimacy to ask those questions.
+When you question the whole establishment, I want to know your credentials.
+What have you done to gain the legitimacy to ask those questions?

-Author probably did one journey from Yamnotri to Allahabad.
-The journey itself could have been a very strong thread in the book, but it has again been referred sporadically here and there.
-She could have captured the relationship or interactions of the people with Yamuna across the length of river.
-She could have captured the rituals that people perform till date to keep this relationship alive.
-If she had spent ample time, she would have established that connect with the riverfront people that would have enriched her thoughts and hence her writing.
+The author probably did one journey from Yamunotri to Allahabad.
+The journey itself could have been a very strong thread in the book.
+But it has again been referred sporadically here and there.
+She could have captured the relationship or interactions of the people with the Yamuna across the length of the river.
+She could have captured the rituals that people perform to date to keep this relationship alive.
+If she had spent ample time, she would have established that connect with the riverfront people.
+That would have enriched her thoughts and hence her writing.

-She seems to have been lost on the purpose of the book.
-Was it to thrash all the development happening in Delhi around Yamuna banks or was it to share her own perceived romance with the river?
+She seems to have been lost on the purpose of the book In search of Yamuna Reflections on a River Lost.
+Was it to thrash all the development happening in Delhi around Yamuna banks?
+Or was it to share her own perceived romance with the river?
 Did she want to share the science of a river or a romance as she keeps jumping between absolutely dry scientific facts and poetry in the same chapter?
 Most of the poetry seems to be borrowed or rather googled.
 Same sentences and same words have been repeated so many times that you feel as if you had misplaced the bookmark and are reading the same pages again.

-The book has a beautiful cover though, very aesthetically designed.
+The book In search of Yamuna has a beautiful cover though, very aesthetically designed.